zenml-io/zenml-projects/customer-satisfaction/README.md

 ### Deployment Pipeline

-We have another pipeline, the `deployment_pipeline.py`, that extends the training pipeine, and implements a continuous deployment workflow.
+We have another pipeline, the `deployment_pipeline.py`, that extends the training pipeline, and implements a continuous deployment workflow.
 It ingests and processes input data, trains a model and then (re)deploys the prediction server that serves the model if it meets our evaluation criteria.
-For us this is the [MSE](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.mean_squared_error.html); you can also set your own minimum MSE.
+The criteria that we have chosen is a configurable threshold on the [MSE](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.mean_squared_error.html) of the training.
 The first four steps of the pipeline are the same as above, but we have added the following additional ones:

 - `deployment_trigger`: The step checks whether the newly trained model meets the criteria set for deployment.